oshihirii/Python2.7MongoBottle/README.md

 Python2.7MongoBottle
 ======================================

-Bare bones example of setting up a Python 2.7 app on OpenShift with:
+This is a bare bones example of setting up a Python 2.7 app on OpenShift with:

 - MongoDB
 - RockMongo